Willie Henderson (musician): 1980s to 1990s

+Henderson produced funk band Magnum Force's album "Share My Love" with Carl Davis.
 He continued to produce into the 1980s and occasionally self-releasing singles on his label, NowSound.
 He formed the Chicago Music Organization in 1999.

 later years

 As of 2016, he was still booking gigs and was in the horn section of the Otis Rush tribute at the 2016 Chicago Blues Festival.